Kamiah Smalls

-Kamiah Smalls (born April 17, 1998) is an American basketball player.
+Kamiah Smalls (born April 17, 1998) is an American basketball player who plays for the Atlanta Dream in the WNBA.
 She was drafted by the Indiana Fever with the 28th overall pick of the 2020 WNBA draft.

 WNBA career

 Indiana Fever

 Smalls was drafted by the Indiana Fever in the third round (28th overall) of the 2020 WNBA draft.
 She was cut by the Fever on May 19, 2020, but was brought back to the team after Erica Wheeler was ruled out due to a positive COVID-19 test.
 In her debut against the Chicago Sky on August 31, 2020, she came off the bench and scored 13 on a perfect 4-for-4 shooting, including 3-for-3 from 3-point range.
 Smalls became the fourth player in Fever history to score at least 13 points in her debut.

 Connecticut Sun

 Smalls signed a training camp deal with the Connecticut Sun on February 1, 2021.
 She was waived by the Sun on May 12, 2021, after failing to make the final roster.